 Staff making home visits should always inform the host school staff of the time, purpose and address that they are to visit.
 It is advised that staff take a mobile phone when visiting families.
 Handbags and other valuables should always be left at school.
-Personnel alarms are available from the TRUST and should be taken on home visits.
+Personal alarms are available from the TRUST and may be taken on home visits.
+Key staff have completed 'Caution Advised System' Training and have access to the system to identify risks.